 Oxford is filled with plenty of brilliant places to grab a drink, from the vibrant bars in Jericho to the historic boozers dotted around the city.
 These are the spots you shouldn’t miss.

-- Turf Tavern – Hidden down a couple of alleys, Turf Tavern boasts a pretty pub garden and gorgeous views.
+Hidden down a couple of alleys, Turf Tavern boasts a pretty pub garden and gorgeous views.
 It’s run by Greene King, so there are plenty of beers, wines, and spirits to enjoy.

 Day Trips from Oxford

-- London – The capital is an obvious choice for a day trip from Oxford.
+London is an obvious choice for a day trip from Oxford.
 There is far too much to do in London than is possible to explore in just one day, but choosing a couple of main attractions to tick off your list is a good start.
 Taking a tour like this Tower of London one is a brilliant way of skipping lines and making the most out of the day.

-- Blenheim Palace – Bursting with over 300 years of history, Blenheim Palace is a gorgeous World Heritage site with expansive grounds.
+Bursting with over 300 years of history, Blenheim Palace is a gorgeous World Heritage site with expansive grounds.
 This tour takes you through the Cotswolds to Blenheim Palace, followed by a traditional pub lunch.

-- Bicester Shopping Village – One of the most popular spots just outside Oxford is Bicester Shopping Village, a designer discount heaven.
+One of the most popular spots just outside Oxford is Bicester Shopping Village, a designer discount heaven.
 If you want to do some serious shopping, make sure to book yourself a VIP day with 10% off most stores, a £50 gift voucher, and £15 to spend on refreshments.

 Oxford Visitors Guide: Basic Tips and Tricks for Making the Most of Your Stay

 - It might be tempting to hop on one of those bright, red buses – but resist.
 Oxford is entirely walkable and best explored on foot.
 This is one of the most underrated Oxford tips.

 - Most of the museums in Oxford are free to enter so make the most of them.
 Particular highlights include The Ashmolean and the Natural History Museum.